Skip to main content

 Delivery method changes the question

 PBM can be applied to one area, multiple regions, or delivered as whole-body treatment.
-These approaches are not interchangeable.
-For widespread conditions like fibromyalgia, whole-body delivery has become a major focus because symptoms are not confined to one spot.
+These approaches aren't interchangeable.
+For widespread conditions like fibromyalgia, whole-body delivery has become a major focus because symptoms aren't confined to one spot.

 Prefer outcomes that reflect daily life

-For chronic conditions, meaningful outcomes are often practical ones: pain intensity, physical function, fatigue, sleep quality and quality of life.
-These are the outcomes you will see most often in higher quality fibromyalgia research.
+For chronic conditions, meaningful outcomes are often practical ones: pain intensity, physical function, fatigue, sleep quality, and quality of life.
+These are the outcomes you'll see most often in higher quality fibromyalgia research.
 Be cautious of summaries that focus on one metric without explaining whether people actually felt better in daily living.

 Simple rule

-If a study does not clearly describe the setup (dose, frequency, delivery method) and the outcomes (what improved, how it was measured), it is hard to apply the results to real decisions.
+If a study doesn't clearly describe the setup (dose, frequency, delivery method) and the outcomes (what improved, how it was measured), it's hard to apply the results to real decisions.

 Fibromyalgia: where the evidence is strongest right now